Our Team

 Julie is excited to be a part of BDBar’s Schemes team because of the team’s commitment to broadening access to the Bar to underrepresented groups.
 Having been diagnosed later in life with dyslexia and mental health problems, she is aware of the individual barriers candidates with disabilities face at the Bar and is keen to be part of BDBar’s mission to dismantle them.

-• Maria Munir, Head of Equity, Diversity and Inclusion, They/Them
+Maria Munir, Head of Equity, Diversity and Inclusion, They/Them

-Maria Munir is the Lead Diversity and Inclusion Strategist at Bringing [Dis]Ability to the Bar.
+Maria Munir is a pupil barrister at Doughty Street Chambers and the Lead Diversity and Inclusion Strategist at Bringing [Dis]Ability to the Bar.
 Alongside supporting our outreach and education, Maria aims to ensure that BDABar is an organisation which advocates for our communities.
 A current GDL student at the University of Law, Maria is also the Trans Lead for Amnesty Rainbow Network and a Trustee for London Friend.
 Maria brings with them a wealth of experience as the former Associate Director, Community Engagement for Stonewall.
 An award-winning campaigner, Maria is committed to changing perceptions, particularly highlighting the experiences of disabled people of colour.
 They led a facial palsy awareness campaign featured on ITV, worked with Mind on supporting LGBTQ+ Muslims with their mental health and continue to support organisations on inclusion.
 Maria joined BDABar because they are committed to using their power and skills to increase accessibility to the profession.
 This work has already been taking place in many ways, and Maria is looking forward to working in coalition with the brilliant changemakers out there who have made space for us to be part of this journey, too.
 Fun Fact: Maria came out to President Obama as non-binary in 2016 on live television!
 It was a unique but powerful experience which helped to encourage President Obama to speak out against anti-trans legislation.
 Find out more about Maria here.

-• Allison Hochhalter, Secretary, Policy and Practice Officer at the BDABar EDI Team, She/Her
+Allison Hochhalter, Secretary, Policy and Practice Officer at the BDABar EDI Team, She/Her

-• Jon Roberts, Head of Events, He/Him
+Jon Roberts, Head of Events, He/Him

 I’m a BPC student and immigration caseworker/paralegal diagnosed with autism, who has faced extra hurdles that people wouldn’t even think of.
 22% of all autistic people in the UK are in work, and that’s before we even get to the Bar specifically.
 People with disabilities have just as much to offer as everybody else, but with how a lot of organisations are currently set up, don’t get to see the best out of so many people.
 I’m proud to be working as part of BDABar to begin making a difference for people like us, as well as helping to educate and raise awareness of the issues that people often don’t see.
 When I’m not working towards a career at the Bar, I’ve been trying to teach myself how to play piano, having played guitar for almost 20 years already!
 Find out more about Jon here.

-• Jody Klaire, Events Officer
+Jody Klaire, Events Officer

 Jody is a current Bar Course student at the ICCA, doing her LLB (Hons) a bit later than most.
 She has had a varied career, from being a serving police officer, and a professional musician to an award-winning author who has mentored and taught throughout the publishing industry.